visit-dav/visit/src/doc/cli_manual/functions.rst

     one of the names returned by GetAnnotationObjectNames.
 This function is not currently necessary unless the annotation object that you used to create an annotation has gone out of scope and you need to create another reference to the object to set its properties.

-Also note that although this function will apparently also accept an integer index, that mode of access is not reliably and should be avoided.
+    GetAnnotationObject can also return a reference to a legend, which is automatically created when a plot is added.
+It is associated with the name of the plot.
+While the plot's name can be seen in the list obtained from GetAnnotationObjectNames, it is better to get the plot's name from the PlotList, especially when multiple plots are present.

 **Example:**